Endava-Sofia/fe-code-guidelines/guidelines/ecmascript.md

 - It gives a hint to the JavaScript engine's optimizer that you won't be changing that variable's value.
 While the engine can frequently work that out through code analysis, using const saves it the trouble.
 (Caveat: I have no idea whether this is actually useful to the JavaScript engine.
 It seems like it would be, but runtime code optimization is a very complicated and sometimes non-intuitive process).

-> This preference can be enforced with an existing ESLint rule in your project
+> This preference can be enforced with an existing ESLint rule in your project: <https://eslint.org/docs/latest/rules/prefer-const>

 ## Prefer object spread everywhere

 Introduced in ES2018, object spread is a declarative alternative which may perform better than the more dynamic, imperative `Object.assign`.

-> This preference can be enforced with an existing ESLint rule in your project
+> This preference can be enforced with an existing ESLint rule in your project: <https://eslint.org/docs/latest/rules/prefer-object-spread>

 ## Prefer `array and object destructuring` for constants everywhere